gharding04/ROS2/README.md

 ```

 ## Understanding the Codebase
-The codebase currently holds the code for both Skinny, the 2021 robot that is used for testing, and Spinner, the 2022 robot that  is currently under development.
-Although Skinny is no longer under active development, it is still a good reference and can be used if Spinner is not operational.
+The codebase currently holds the code for the previous bots Skinny and Spinner, as well as the most recent bot Scoop.

 ### Structure of the packages
 ROS2 packages all contain the following: